March 5, 2015, Long Island, New York USA

 We listen because we know the message is as relevant today as it was in ancient Persia, we know the dangers we face.

 This is the message of IKI Krav Maga.
-Learn your history, be prepared.
+Learn your history, be prepare.
 Never become lazy or complacent.
-And remember all it takes to get started is one man, one woman, who refuse to give in to tyranny.
+And remember, all it takes is one man, one woman, who refuse to go along, who refuse to give in to tyranny.
+That is how it begins.

 Stand up, or as in the case of Mordechai the Jew, refuse to bow down.
 Stand up and resist evil.
-Like Esther, refuse to forget who you are and what your true purpose is in life.
+Like Esther, refuse to forget who you are and what your true purpose in life is.

 One man, one woman, can make the difference.